davidzimniok/Running-text-on-7-seg-displays/README.md

 ### Team members

-* Hana DAOVÁ, 230238 (responsible for technical documentation)
+* Hana DAOVÁ, 230238 (responsible for technical documentation and video)
 * Tomáš UCHYTIL, 230337 (responsible for 7-segment display driver)
 * David ZIMNIOK, 230354 (responsible for communication with PC and data register)